Who is eligible to participate?

 A contractor with an A, C-8, C-12, or C-61:D-06 license in the state of California is required to perform the work.
 The contractor’s license number must be provided before a Class A-permit for construction is granted.
 The applicant will hire a licensed contractor of their own choosing to perform the work.

 If you are having trouble finding your own contractor with the necessary license, you can search the Contractors State License Board here.
-You can also view a list of contractor's with the appropriate license here for reference.
+You can also view a list of contractor's with the appropriate license here.
 If you would like to hire one of these contractors, please contact them directly and obtain their quote and contractor's license from them.